 When you sear a piece of meat, you add to its flavor.
 You don’t “sear in” the juices, but you do caramelize the surface.
 When you cook up a good piece of meat with a solid sear, the heat and smoke produce a wonderfully complex taste that accentuates the natural taste of the meat.

-When the proteins and sugars in a cut of meat are exposed to high heat, a bunch of chemical reactions take place; these chemical reactions create a lot of new flavor elements.
-The combination of these flavors with the juicy meat are one of the reasons that things like steak taste so good.
+When the proteins and sugars in a cut of meat are exposed to high heat, a bunch of chemical reactions takes place; these chemical reactions create a lot of new flavor elements.
+The combination of these flavors with the juicy meat is one of the reasons that things like steak taste so good.

 Science has proven that you don’t need to sear your cuts of meat to keep them nice and juicy, but when you do sear them, you definitely add a layer of flavor and texture to your meat.
 The real goal of searing is to create a flavor that stimulates your taste buds.
 When you have a nice and crispy crust, the caramelized sugars give the meat a tasty and complex flavor that most people find quite appealing.